saltnlight5/myschedule/README.txt

 = TODO =
   * Fixed calendar datetime bg highlight displayed even when calendar is not set.
+  * Added SchedulerTemplate and refactored services to use it.
+  * Added schedulerTemplate groovy script variable.

 = About myschedule =
 The myschedule project is a web based Quartz scheduler dashboard application.